Hoppers Crossing

 Educational attainment in Hoppers Crossing aligns closely with national averages, showing typical qualification patterns and performance metrics

 The area's university qualification rate is 23.9%, significantly lower than the SA3 area average of 37.0%.
-This discrepancy presents both a challenge and an opportunity for targeted educational initiatives.
 Bachelor degrees are most common at 15.0%, followed by postgraduate qualifications (6.6%) and graduate diplomas (2.3%).
-Vocational credentials are prominent, with 33.1% of residents aged 15+ holding them, including advanced diplomas (11.2%) and certificates (21.9%).
+Vocational credentials are held by 33.1% of residents aged 15+, with advanced diplomas at 11.2% and certificates at 21.9%.
+Educational participation is high, with 31.1% currently enrolled in formal education, including 10.4% in primary, 8.2% in secondary, and 5.2% in tertiary education.

 Frequently Asked Questions - Education